gelosecurity/CredGrep/README.md

 # CredGrep
 CredGrep is a Python script designed to search for hardcoded secrets in an app.
-This can be useful for detecting and removing sensitive information that may have been accidentally left in source code or configuration files.
+This can be useful for detecting and removing sensitive information that may have been accidentally left in application directories.

 ## Usage
 To use CredGrep.py, simply run the script and provide the path to the app that you want to scan.
 For example: